-Genomic sequence data (GSD), while having utility in tools, must be supplemented by metadata (metadata can include phenotypic data, transcriptomic data, proteomic data, location of collection).
+Genomic data strings, while having utility in tools, must be supplemented by metadata (metadata can include phenotypic data, transcriptomic data, proteomic data).
 Included in this should be understanding generalized functions for pathways that pathogens use, and the parallel systems that are enjoined in hosts.
 The government's ability to establish policy, standards, etc. around specimens and biodefense tools, might be better served by examining known pathways.
 Recommendations include:

-- Deeper dives on questions articulated in session 2 (above) - Engage with the biotechnology industry, which is already heavily invested in this topic; for example the cell and gene therapy industry could advance this capability. - Determine if this can assist in the ongoing deliberations on DNA synthesis screening.
+- Deeper dives on questions articulated in session 2 (above) - Engage with the biotechnology industry, which is already heavily invested in this topic; for example the cell and gene therapy industry has worked on this and could advance this capability. - Determine if this can assist in the ongoing deliberations on DNA synthesis screening.